RajIIITR/LangChain_CampusX/Langchain-retriever/Readme.md

 - [LangChain Retriever Documentation](https://docs.langchain.com/oss/python/integrations/retrievers)

 ### Note
-- If someone talk about Advance RAG he/she is directly talking about this retriever only.
+- If someone talk about Advance RAG he/she is directly talking about this type of retriever only.